tigrisdata-archive/tigris/README.md

 </p>

 <p align="center">
-Tigris is an open source developer data platform that provides an integrated suite of database and data services, enabling you to build rich applications that perform consistently at any scale.
+Tigris is a Serverless NoSQL Database and Search Platform that offers an open source alternative to MongoDB and DynamoDB.
+Tigris is built on FoundationDB and combines the consistency of ACID transactions with the scale and flexibility of NoSQL, at a fraction of the cost.
 </p>

 <p align="center">